pipeops-dev/pipeops-docs/docs/projects/project-states.md

 - **Crashed** – The project stopped running unexpectedly.
 - **OutOfMemory** – The project ran out of available memory.
 - **Maxed_Out** – The allocated resources (such as CPU or memory) have been exceeded, potentially affecting performance or stability.
+- **Unschedulable** - Your workload cannot be assigned to any available server or node due to resource constraints or configuration issues.
+This means your deployment is currently blocked.
+Please contact our support team to help resolve this issue and get things back on track.

 ## Deletion States